 The full NOL must be carried to the earliest eligible year.
-If the NOL is equal to or less than the AGI less the standard deduction (or itemized deductions recomputed as in item 4 below) plus exemptions for that year, deduct the full NOL as in Step Three.
-However, if the NOL is greater than the AGI less the standard deduction (or itemized deductions) plus exemptions, the NOL must be compared to modified taxable income to determine how much of the available NOL may be used.
+If the NOL is equal to or less than the AGI less the standard deduction (or itemized deductions recomputed as in rules 4 and 5 below) plus exemptions for that year, deduct the full NOL as in Step Three.
+However, if the NOL is greater than the AGI less the standard deduction (or itemized deductions as recomputed) plus exemptions, the NOL must be compared to modified taxable income to determine how much of the available NOL may be used and how much is carried over to the next year.